Debiased machine learning for combining probability and non-probability survey data: Assumed data-generating mechanism

-i.e.\ the $X$ values and sampling probabilities of individuals in Sample A, the $X$ and $Y$ values of individuals in Sample B, and the index of the cluster to which each of these individuals belongs.
 Note that our notation suggests that we know whether an individual in Sample A also appears in Sample B, and vice versa.
 In fact, this is unnecessary; this notation is used only for convenience.
-We shall, however, need to know, for each individual in Sample A and each individual in Sample B, whether they belong to the same cluster (this is used in the cross-fitting procedure --- see Section~\ref{sect:vonMises}).
+We shall, however, need to know, for each individual in Sample A and each individual in Sample B, whether they belong to the same cluster (this information is used in the cross-fitting procedure --- see Section~\ref{sect:vonMises}).